 It’s unlikely that your job will be waiting for you upon your return, but you never know, and leaving on a positive note is always best.

 While it's up to you how much detail you want to share about your reasons for resignation, it's wise to include some appreciation for the time you spent at the company, and the experiences you gained during your tenure there.
 You can mention what you've learned, help you've received from colleagues, or praise your management, co-workers, or the company.

 Mention your last day in your letter, and unless it's unavoidable, aim to provide two weeks notice.
 Finally, discuss transition details.
 If you are available to train your replacement or provide email or phone support during the transition, let your employer know.

 Here are two examples of letters resigning for family reasons.
-The first is a formal business letter, and the second is a correct email sample.
+The first is a formal business letter, and the second is an email sample.
 Use these to help format your own resignation letter.

 Resignation Letter Sample for Family Reasons